Skip to main content

 Step 3: Inspect the Data Live

-Now that the pipeline is running, you can replace erc20-pipeline.yaml with the name of the pipeline erc20-transfers if desired
+Now that the pipeline is running, you can pass the pipeline name erc20-transfers instead of erc20-pipeline.yaml to any of the commands below.

-View the live data inspect to see data flowing through your pipeline:
+Open the live inspect TUI to watch data flow through your pipeline:

 goldsky turbo inspect erc20-pipeline.yaml

-Use the logs command to the running output of the pipeline:
+Use the logs command to stream the pipeline’s runtime output:

 goldsky turbo logs erc20-pipeline.yaml